tkomde/electron-webbluetooth/README.md

-# electron-webbt
+# electron-WebBluetooth

-Chromium Webbluetooth integration sample with electron.
+WebBluetooth integration sample with electron.
+Supports select multiple device candidates to connect.

 ## Prerequisites

-- electron(Maybe >=3 will work)
+- electron(>=3 will work)
 - bootstrap(included)

-## Implementation

-I don't have a confidence that this method is proper or not.
-But it works ;).

 ### How it works

 1. Scan(requestDevice in renderer, and no callback in main) to get device list.
+1. The device list is called periodically.
-1. If device you want to connect is found, rerun scan (with callback in main).
+1. If you find the deviceId you want to connect, select and notify to main.
+1. Connection callback called once, and delete deviceId.

 ### Restrictions to implement WebBluetooth in electron

 - If event.preventDefault is not called, first available device will be selected.
-- callback should be called with deviceId to be selected, passing empty string to callback will **cancel** the request.
+- Callback should be called with deviceId to be selected, passing empty string to callback will **cancel** the request.
-- callback should be called asap(so it needs scan twice).
+- Callback should be called asap.
 - Calling requestDevice twice causes automatically cancel the former one.

 ## Link